 With a background in media, politics and development, Janice completed both an MPhil and an MSc at Oxford University before embarking upon her doctoral degree.
 Janice’s PhD research will seek to answer why levels of economic inequality in South Africa have increased since the transition to democracy in 1994.
 Upon completing her studies, Janice aims to research, publish and teach on issues of politics and economics in South Africa as well as to influence policy makers and activists in advocating for a more equal and just society.

 Collins is a research scientist with a background in Sociology, Medical Anthropology and Epidemiology.
 His research interest is in maternal and child health, and he has worked and published in this area since 2009.
 In his PhD research, Collins is investigating the link between the use of medicinal plants in pregnancy and birth outcomes.
-He hopes his research will contribute towards attainment of SDGs 3 in Malawi.
+He hopes his research will contribute towards attainment of Sustainable Development Goal 3, to "Ensure healthy lives and promote well-being for all at all ages" in Malawi.